openUC2/openUC2.github.io/docs/06_WORKSHOPS/tutorial_template.md

   ![](./IMAGES/Electronics_Box_5.png)

-2. Connect the ESP32 to your computer using the micro-USB cable.
+2. Connect the ESP32 to your computer using the micro-USB or USB-C cable.

 3. In your Chrome browser, a dialog will prompt you to select the COM port for your ESP32, which should be shown as `CP2102 USB to UART Bridge Controller`.
 Once connected, you can install the latest firmware by simply clicking the "Install" button.